lsadaf/Sokoban_Solver/README.md

 # Sokoban_Solver
-Ai Agent that uses BFS,DFS, A* Algorithms to solve Sokoban game
+AI Agent that uses BFS,DFS, A* Algorithms to solve Sokoban game.
+This algorithm uses python.